minprog/pyprog/opdrachten/week6/virus/venglish.md

 The outcome is of course random, so check carefully whether the genomes that are made do indeed differ.
 Also check that after a few spins you can see all the nucleotides passing by.

+Testing interactively is great as a quick check, but as soon as the results seem reasonable you must get started writing doctests!

 Writing doctests for a function with random output works differently than for "deterministic" functions.
 Here are some ideas:

 *   You can test **properties** of the output, for example: